Skip to main content

 Cortisol the Stress Messenger

-Among the most prominent hormones involved in the body’s is cortisol, often referred to as the primary stress hormone.
+Among the most prominent hormones involved in the body’s stress response is cortisol, often referred to as the primary stress hormone.
 Produced by the adrenal glands, small organs situated atop your kidneys, cortisol plays a multifaceted role in regulating metabolism, immune function, and inflammation.
 Its release is a vital part of your body’s “fight or flight” mechanism, providing a rapid surge of energy and heightened awareness to navigate challenging situations.

-Under normal circumstances, fluctuate throughout the day in a predictable rhythm, peaking in the morning to help you wake up and gradually declining throughout the day to allow for restful sleep.
+Under normal circumstances, cortisol levels fluctuate throughout the day in a predictable rhythm, peaking in the morning to help you wake up and gradually declining throughout the day to allow for restful sleep.
 This natural ebb and flow is essential for maintaining physiological harmony.
 However, when the body faces chronic stressors, such as persistent fluid deficit, this finely tuned rhythm can become dysregulated.

 How Dehydration Signals Stress